 The challenge in preparing Italian drinking chocolate from Italy is that the directions are, of course, in Italian!
 Thanks to Google translate we learned that:

 "Far bollire il latte/acqua; appena giunto ad ebollizione spegnere immediatamente e versare la miscela mescolando con un frustino per un minuto.
-La tua Cioccolata Peratoner e pronta da gustare."
+La tua Cioccolata Peratoner e pronta da gustare."means:

 "Boil the milk / water, just come to a boil and immediately pour off the mixture, stirring with a whisk for one minute.
 Your Peratoner Chocolate is ready to serve."